-Boxes indicate U.S. Exclusive Economic Zone (EEZ) and priority areas for Extended Continental Shelf (ECS) consideration.
-Courtesy of NOAA.
 Oceanographic Laboratory System, and U.S. Coast Guard play much larger roles.
-However, OER can finish its appropriate pieces soon, say, 3 years, and appropriateness ought to be articulated in the Strategic Plan.
-A key benefit is that while carrying out ECS geophysical surveys, OE explores many other phenomena while "mowing the grass" for operational survey purposes.
+However, OER can finish its appropriate pieces soon, say, in three years, and the relevance of the program ought to be articulated in the Strategic Plan.
+A key benefit is that while carrying out ECS geophysical surveys, Ocean Exploration explores many other phenomena while "mowing the grass" for operational survey purposes.
 In 2009 the Okeanos Explorer undertook test missions on the Mendocino Ridge and Necker Ridge surveying more than 30,000 square kilometers, the size of Maryland.

-The panel judges the work of the ECS program, including its OER component, excellent and urges acceleration, so that the survey of potential U.S. ECS regions appropriate for OER is completed by the end of 2015.
+The Panel judges the work of the ECS program, including its OER component, excellent and urges acceleration, so that the survey of potential U.S. ECS regions appropriate for OER is completed by the end of 2015.

 9. Branding